chrislattman/blogging-project/docs/docker/README.md

     - Creates a snapshot of container `container-name` and saves it as the image `snapshot-image-name`
     - Note: this does not save any data from volumes

+- `docker rename <container> <new-name>`
+    - Renames a container to the new name specified
+    - This can be helpful if you forgot to name your container, or it just needs a new name

 Unfortunately, there is currently no `docker volume` command to clone a volume.
 However, you can accomplish this by running the following commands:

 ```